jacksund/simmate/docs/getting_started/analyze_and_modify_structures/quick_start.md

 # ----------------------------------------------------------------------

-# Matminer is handy for analyzing structures and making
+# Matminer is useful for analyzing structures and creating
 # machine-learning inputs.
 One common analysis is the generating
 # a RDF fingerprint to help analyze bonding and compare structures